 - We can use the JSON Web Token to API gateways for authorization.

 - Spring Boot Actuator module helps to implement health check API for any service.

-Hire the best enterprise app development company!
+Hire the best enterprise software development company!

 - It should follow the Single responsibility principle.
 Because this with a limited and focused business scope will help in agility and delivery of service.

 - We should keep in mind to reduce the Database hits to get minimum throughput.
-Also, implementing cache is a great idea to save database interaction.
+Also, implementing a cache is a great idea to save database interaction.